SolarTherm/SolarTherm/doc/source/openmodelica.rst

 ``simulation/solver/dassl.c``
     Contains the DASSL related functions including the ``dassl_step`` function.
-    According to a comment in the file the integrated zero crossing method is disabled and zero crossings are instead handled outside DASSL.
+    According to a comment in the file the integrated zero crossing method is disabled and zero crossings are instead handled outside DASSL (not same thing as internal root finding, which by default is turned on).
 It has functions for the symbolic or numeric calculations of Jacobians.
-Not sure how this interacts with the Jacobians in ``_12jac.{h,c}`` which only appear to be properly populated for an optimisation.
+The method can be selected with the ``-dasslJacobian`` flag, where ``coloredNumerical`` is the default.
+    See the ``_12jac.{h,c}`` files for where the symbolic jacobian comes from (has to be enabled at during model compilation).

 C++ Simulation Runtime
 ----------------------